jstankevicius/boba/README.md

 The eventual goal of this project is to become a general-purpose Lisp dialect that can do most things that other programming languages can.

-(Ignore the failing tests for now, they're being run on Ubuntu and I'm developing this on my M1 Mac :) )

 ## Building and running the interpreter:
 Building and running Boba is really simple.